-Germany’s Merkel begins her first ever visit to Auschwitz
+Germany’s Merkel voices ‘shame’ during 1st Auschwitz visit

 Together, those objects endure as evidence of German atrocities and as one of the world’s most recognizable symbols of humanity’s capacity for evil.
 But they also are deteriorating under the strain of time and mass tourism, prompting a long-term conservation effort.

+Accompanied by Polish Prime Minister Mateusz Morawiecki, Merkel began by seeing a crematorium and walking under the gate with the notorious words “Arbeit Macht Frei.”
+That was a cynical phrase that meant “work will set you free,” when the truth was that inmates were subjected to either immediate execution, painful scientific experiments or forced labor.

+Merkel and Morawiecki went next to the site of executions, where they bowed their heads before two wreaths bearing their nations’ colors.
+The stay lasting several hours also included a visit to the conservation laboratory, where old leather shoes were laid out on a table, a nd a laying of candles at Birkenau, the part of the vast complex where Jews were subjected to mass murder in gas chambers.

-That donation to the Auschwitz Foundation comes in addition to 60 million euros that Germany donated when the fund was launched a decade ago, according to the Auschwitz-Birkenau state museum.
+The donation to the Auschwitz Foundation comes in addition to 60 million euros that Germany donated when the fund was launched a decade ago, according to the Auschwitz-Birkenau state museum.

 That brings the total German donation to 120 million euros and makes Germany by far the most generous of 38 countries that have contributed.
 As with the earlier donation, half comes from the federal government and half from the German states, an acknowledgement of the German nation’s responsibility.

-Since becoming chancellor in 2005, Merkel has paid her respects at other Nazi concentration camps, and she has been five times to Israel’s Holocaust museum and memorial Yad Vashem.
+Since becoming chancellor in 2005, Merkel has paid her respects at other Nazi concentration camps, and she has been five times to Yad Vashem, Israel’s Holocaust museum and memorial.

 Still, Poland’s Foreign Ministry called her visit “historic,” in an obvious acknowledgement of the unique status Auschwitz has in the world’s collective memory.
 The ministry also noted that it was just the third visit of an incumbent head of a German government.